Feyerabend/bb/workbook/ch05/symb/SYMB.md

 ###  Core Differences Between Procedural and Functional Symbol Tables

 1. Mutability vs. Immutability:
-	- Procedural: Variables are mutable and can be updated over time.
+	- *Procedural*: Variables are mutable and can be updated over time.
 The symbol table reflects this with the ability to overwrite values.
-	- Functional: Variables are immutable.
+	- *Functional*: Variables are immutable.
 Once a binding is created, it cannot change.
 The symbol table reflects this with a fixed set of bindings for each scope.

 2. Function Handling:
-	- Procedural: Functions are typically defined once and called multiple times.
+	- *Procedural*: Functions are typically defined once and called multiple times.
 The symbol table stores the function definition as a reference, and when a function is called, its parameters are bound to the arguments.
-	- Functional: Functions are first-class citizens and are treated as values.
+	- *Functional*: Functions are first-class citizens and are treated as values.
 They can be passed around like any other value, stored in variables, or returned from other functions.
 The symbol table stores the function itself and manages its parameters as bindings in the scope.

 3. Scope Management:
-	- Procedural: Local scopes are created for each function call.
+	- *Procedural*: Local scopes are created for each function call.
 Variables within a function are only accessible within that scope.
-	- Functional: Scopes are also used, but functions may close over variables from outer scopes.
+	- *Functional*: Scopes are also used, but functions may close over variables from outer scopes.
       The symbol table tracks these closures, managing how functions capture their lexical environment.

 4. Function Calls:
-	- Procedural: When a function is called, the symbol table is updated to reflect the local bindings for the parameters, and the function body executes within this local scope.
+	- *Procedural*: When a function is called, the symbol table is updated to reflect the local bindings for the parameters, and the function body executes within this local scope.
-	- Functional: Function calls are similar, but there is often the added complexity of handling closures and higher-order functions.
+	- *Functional*: Function calls are similar, but there is often the added complexity of handling closures and higher-order functions.
 Functions can be passed around as arguments or returned from other functions, meaning the symbol table must handle this dynamism.

 The difference lies in how state is managed:
-- Procedural programs often focus on managing mutable states (variables) across function calls, with symbol tables reflecting changes in those states.
+- *Procedural programs* often focus on managing mutable states (variables) across function calls, with symbol tables reflecting changes in those states.
-- Functional programs, on the other hand, focus on immutable bindings and higher-order functions, with symbol tables capturing these immutable relationships, closures, and function environments.
+- *Functional programs*, on the other hand, focus on immutable bindings and higher-order functions, with symbol tables capturing these immutable relationships, closures, and function environments.

 Ultimately, the symbol table serves as a bridge between the source code and the runtime, allowing